KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

 I finished my talk with a last example with lists and loops, to show how to build an "active menu" without JavaScript or server-side; only CSS.
 To put it simple, it relies on the page name matching and the link name.
-So the link to home page is highlighted if it's a child of `.home` (class on html element); the link to the contact page is highlighted if it's a child of the `.contact` page.
+So the link to home page is highlighted if it’s a child of `.home` (class on html element); the link to the contact page is highlighted if it’s a child of the `.contact` page.
 You get the idea.

 To show the difference between nice and very nice Sass, I made two versions of this one.
 The first one is cool but meh, the second one is clever as hell (if I may).

-Let's save the best for last.
+Let’s save the best for last.
 The idea behind the first version is to loop through the pages and output styles for each one of them.

 ```scss
 @each $item in home, about, products, contact {